kilpkonn/msc-thesis/main.typ

 */

 = Evaluation <evaluation>
-In this chapter we evaluate the performance of the three iterations of algorithms we implemented in @term-search-iters.
+In this chapter we evaluate the performance of the three iterations of the algorithm as implemented in @term-search-iters.
 The main focus is on the third and final iteration, but we compare it to previous iterations to highlight the differences.

 First we perform empirical evaluation of the tree algorithms by performing a resynthesis on existing Rust programs.
 Later we focus on some hand-picked examples to show the strengths and weaknesses of the tool.

 == Resynthesis
-Resynthesis is using the tool to synthesize programs we already have.
+Resynthesis is using the tool to synthesize programs for which a reference implementation exist.
-This allows comparison of the generated suggestions to what human have written.
+This allows us to compare the generated suggestions to known-good programs.
-For resynthesis, we do the following:
+For resynthesis, proceed as follows:
-1. Take existing open source project as a baseline
+1. Take existing open source project as a reference implementation
-2. Remove one expression from it, thus create a hole in the program
+2. Remove one expression from it, creating a hole in the program
 3. Run term search in the hole
-4. Compare generated results with what was there before
+4. Compare the generated expressions to the reference implementation
 5. Put back the original expression and repeat on rest of the expressions

 ==== Choice of expressions
-We chose to perform the resynthesis only on the tail expressions of every block.
+We chose to perform resynthesis only on the #emph[tail expressions] of blocks, as we consider this the most common use case for our tool.
-Other options that we considered are let assignments and arguments of function calls.
+// Other options that we considered are let assignments and arguments of function calls.
-We chose tail expressions as we consider this the most common use case for our tool.
-Tail expression are the last expression in a block expression which value is returned as a value of the block.
-The most well known place for them is the tail expression in the function body.
-However since we consider all the block expressions the tail expressions in each of the branches of `if condition { ... } else { ... }` expression are also considered as well as the expressions in `match` arms or the plain block expressions used for scoping.
-Intuitively we can think of them as the all the expressions that are on the last line of the block expression (`{ .. }`) and that do not end with a semicolon.
+A block expression is a sequence of statements followed by an optional tail expression, enclosed in braces (`{...}`).
+For example, the body of a function is a block expression, and the function evaluates to the value of its tail expression.
+Block expressions also appear as the branches of `if` expressions and `match`-arms.
 For some examples, see @rust-tail-expr.
 #figure(
 sourcecode(highlighted: (4, 10, 13, 17, 21))[